 Meetings can help make positive change towards the community and environment, as well as bring together attendees capable of making the world a better place.
 But once the perfect venue, great accommodations and transport for a great event have been sorted, there’s still some vital attendee needs that aren’t always readily apparent.
-Here’s some tips to ensure that your Diversity and Inclusion approach makes everyone feel welcome and included — not to mention some blind spots it’s easy to overlook.
+Here’s some tips to ensure that your Diversity, Equality and Inclusion approach makes everyone feel welcome — not to mention some blind spots it’s easy to overlook.

 The tip of the iceberg

-Diversity Intelligence (DI) is a vital part of any event, is best viewed as a Diversity Iceberg where only the tip is visible above the surface with many other considerations existing beneath the waterline of visibility.
+Diversity, Equality and Inclusion is a vital part of any event, best viewed as a Diversity Iceberg where only the tip is visible above the surface with many other considerations existing beneath the waterline.
 While it’s easy to take steps to prepare an event for the differences we can easily see — age, race and gender — there’s a world of invisible points that also require consideration.
 Taking special care to create a safe space for members of the LGBTQ+ population, speakers of different languages, and views both political and religious is just a start to ensuring everyone feels welcome.

 Incorporate inclusion every step of the way